razluta/UnityLightsAuditTool/README.md

 ```
 ### Option C) Add the repository to the Unity Package Manager using the Package Manager dropdown.
 The repository is at: https://github.com/razluta/UnityLightsAuditTool.git

 *  *  *  *  *

+## Using the tool

+To start using the tool, go to: (Menu bar) Raz's Tools > Lights Audit Tool.
+The functionality is as follows:
+* the "Reset parameters" button will revert the tool to only filter for Realtime lights
+* the "Audit scene" button will search the scene for lights and by default arrange them in descending order of range magnitude (bigger lights at the top)
+* the "Clear audit results" will scrap the current search and clear the UI
+* each of the column headers (Name, Type, etc) will toggle ascending/descending sorting of the lights based on that parameter (by name from A-Z or flipped, by Intensity from 0 going up to the highest intensity or backwards).

+*  *  *  *  *